etp-work/ThePower/UPGRADE_DETAIL.md

   9. Fix bug that notification feature doesn't work after a lot of frequent notifications displayed at a glance.

+  10. Optimize UX that clean/refresh button should be greyed out when operation is on-going.

 Version 1.0.1 at 2013-05-13